Birchwood Mall

 Birchwood Mall is an enclosed shopping mall located in Fort Gratiot Township, outside the city of Port Huron, Michigan, United States.
 The Mall features more than 100 stores and a food court.
 The mall's anchor stores are CubeSmart, Dunham's Sports, JCPenney, and Target.
 Other major tenants include Planet Fitness and AMC Birchwood 10.
-There are 3 vacant anchor stores that were once Carson's, Macy's, and Sears.
+There is one vacant anchor store that was once Sears.
 The mall is located on 24th Avenue (M-25), north of Interstate 69 (I-69) and I-94.